refaktor/tkdis-bash/README.md

 TKDIS linUX UTILS
 =================

-Small bash utilities for handling TKDIS format that e-bank (at least here in Slovenia) still use the most.
+Small bash utilities for handling TKDIS format that e-banks (at least here in Slovenia) still use the most.

 Commands
 --------